 An exclusive lounge for BA’s elite first class passengers and top-tier Executive Club frequent flyers on BA or Oneworld Sapphire and Emerald equivalents (such as Qantas Frequent Flyer Gold and Platinum and Cathay Pacific Marco Polo Club Gold and Diamond members).
 For BA passengers flying First Class or holding a Concorde Room card, there is also a small exclusive Concorde Room section of this lounge, but otherwise, you are stuck in the main lounge.
 The combo of lounges is, however, one of the best in Changi Airport.

 The entrance to the lounge is a glass door with a large glossy BA blue frame.
 There are two small counters on the left and right side of the entrance staffed by attendants to check you into the lounge.
 After entry, the Concorde Room is to the right, while the bathroom and showers are to the left.
 The rest of the lounge stretches a long way straight.

 The lounge has been designed well.
-On the left side of the lounge you have zones of seating all the way down, with leather armchairs and sofas for people travelling together.
+On the left side of the lounge, you have seating zones all the way down, with leather armchairs and sofas for people traveling together.
 In the middle, people can sit on stools and have something to eat or drink, do work and look down on the airport concourse.
 This area also contains the food offering and BA’s signature champagne bar.
 At the far end is a work area with workstations and wireless printing.
-The look is elegant but contemporary with lots of rather appealing sparkly light effects (see pictures in this review below).
+The look is elegant but contemporary, with lots of rather appealing sparkly light effects (see pictures in this review below).